Declutter And Organizing Closets

 Let’s jump right in and get started!

 Use this checklist to organize every closet in your home.
-If you are organizing clothing use the Master Closet Organizing Checklist already available in the Challenge Vault.
+If you are organizing clothing use the Master Closet Organizing Checklist already available in the Printables Vault.
 For everything else, keep on reading!

 If you have a large home, push hold on the other spaces and plan to organize them over several days.